-Your mind is the most resourceful asset you posses.
+Your mind is the most resourceful asset you possess.
 It can turn thoughts into reality.
-With the right mindset, you can be assured that you are well on your way to achieve greatness.
+With the right mindset, you can be assured that you are well on your way to achieving greatness.
 However, if the mind has been trained to not realize this, then only frustration awaits those trying to accomplish significant goals.

 No one can force you to think depressing thoughts.
 No one can force you to not dream.
 No one can force you to be afraid… unless you let them.